-Join Randi Derakhshani for an in-depth discussion in this video Introducing modifiers and the modifier stack, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Introducing modifiers and the modifier stack, part of Learning 3ds Max.

 In this video we will taking look at what the Modifier Stack is in 3Dx Max. …Here I have a well tessellated cube or tower and I will switch to the Modify …menu where I will find the modifier stack here. …You will see the modifier list above it.
 And the stack below it. …What the modifier stack is, the workflow is very simple. …It allows you to add modifiers or ways of changing or adjusting your object.…

 And it keeps a track of it, these procedures, these modifiers, in the …stack, in a procedural way.
 I'm going to go ahead and add a couple of …modifiers, which I can do through the modifier list. …We'll go ahead and add a bend modifier.
 And then I will go ahead and add a twist …modifier, which is a little bit off the screen, that you can see, at the bottom …of that. menu.…

 Now I've got a twist and a bend.
 And clicking on the Modifier gives me …access to the parameters of that modifier. …And in short, I can change these parameters quite easily. …By selecting them in the stack and adjusting them in their parameters. …

 - Working with modifiers

 - Vertex, edge, and border modeling